Mardi Gras Recycle Dat!

 Recycle Dat! is a collaborative Mardi Gras recycling initiative dedicated to reducing the amount of waste sent to landfills during Carnival season while promoting a cleaner, more sustainable celebration.
 A partnership between Grounds Krewe, New Orleans Office of Resilience & Sustainability, New Orleans & Company, Glass Half Full, Osprey Initiative, and other coalition members – with sponsorship from Every Can Counts, Coca-Cola, Keurig Dr. Pepper, Entergy New Orleans, the Louisiana Beverage Association, and more – Recycle Dat! combines environmental impact with community engagement.

 Now in its fourth year, Recycle Dat! brings together public agencies, local nonprofits, and the hospitality and beverage industries to advance waste diversion and circular economy solutions across the Uptown parade route and beyond.
-In 2025 alone, the initiative successfully diverted over 73,000 pounds of materials from landfills – including 46,000 pounds of glass, 23,000 pounds of Mardi Gras throws, and nearly 4,000 pounds of aluminum – representing exponential growth from previous years.
+In the 2026 Carnival season alone, the initiative successfully diverted over 61,000 pounds of materials from landfills – including a record amount of used beverage cans: 6,142 pounds of aluminum, which is roughly 197,000 cans!
+This total also included 1,691 pounds of plastic, which is roughly 76,000 bottles; 34,741 pounds of glass, which is roughly 46,000 bottles, and 18,646 pounds of Mardi Gras beads and throws.

 The program operates branded recycling stations along Napoleon and St. Charles Avenues, supplemented by 240 specialized receptacles across 40 blocks, where paradegoers can recycle aluminum cans, glass, and plastic bottles, or donate unwanted throws for reuse by organizations such as ArcGNO and St. Michael Special School.
 These highly visible, volunteer-staffed hubs help reduce litter and protect New Orleans’ unique environment while enhancing the Mardi Gras experience for locals and visitors alike.